 Toyota's new 'B-segment' hybrid SUV is designed to sit beneath the company’s existing C-HR and RAV4 models.
-It's aimed squarely at rivals like the forthcoming plug-in hybrid Renault Captur and electric Peugeot e-2008, as well as myriad petrol models such as the latest Nissan Juke.
+It's aimed squarely at rivals like the plug-in hybrid Renault Captur and electric Peugeot e-2008, as well as myriad petrol models such as the latest Nissan Juke.
 The Yaris Cross is the second model to sit on Toyota’s compact platform.

-At 4,180mm long, the Yaris Cross is 240mm longer than the new Yaris.
+At 4,180mm long, the Yaris Cross is 240mm longer than the Yaris.
 The wheelbase is the same, however, meaning internal packaging isn’t likely to be affected.
 However, with extra length over the front and rear axles, we expect the Yaris Cross to boast a slightly bigger boot.

 Inside, the cabin looks to prioritise functionality over design flair.
 The large central touchscreen sits on top of the dashboard, with physical climate-control buttons and switches beneath.
 Interestingly, the initial images show the screen displaying Apple CarPlay rather than Toyota's in-house infotainment system – an oft-criticised element of Toyota interiors.

 It appears as if the dials will be at least partly digital, with what looks like a large central speedometer flanked by a pair of supplementary readout.
 There overall theme is inside is quite dark, although blue ambient lighting does a good job of lifting the appearance.

 Toyota says the Yaris Cross "blends Toyota’s extensive small-car experience with its strong SUV heritage."
 It'll get the company's latest hybrid powertrain technology, plus the intelligent all-wheel-drive system that's already available on the larger RAV4 SUV, as well as the Toyota Prius hybrid family hatchback.